rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2023

+-   _Barbarian Days: A Surfing Life_ by William Finnegan
 -   _Where the Clouds Can Go_ by Conrad Kain
 -   _Native Air_ by Jonathan Howland
 -   _The Metamorphosis_ by Franz Kafka